dave-hudson/c8/doc/c8_natural_operator_eqeq.md

 auto operator ==(const natural &v) const noexcept -> bool;
 ```

-Determines if the value of this object (left hand side of the operator) is equal to `v` (right hand side of the operator).
+Determines if the value of this object (left hand side of the operator) is equal to the value of `v` (right hand side of the operator).

 ### Return Value ###